jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-Okay, now we can begin!
+So in this talk I will try to describe some interesting bits of Reason - especially things that are different from Javascript.

-In this talk I will try to describe the interesting bits of Reason - the things that are different from Javascript.
+I'll also try to give you a feel for how it would be to be programming with this language, and finally leave you with a roadmap on how to learn it.

-I'll also try to give you a feel for how it would be to program with this language, and finally leave you with a roadmap on how to learn it.
+Alright, now we can get started.

 :::